The Best Vegan Cafés in Sydney for Brunch & Sweet Treats

 The Australasian café scene has a global reputation for being ahead of the curb when it comes to breakfast, brunch and lunch.
-We introduced the world to flat whites and latte art, set the trend of smashed avocado on toast and proved that brunch should be the most important meal of the day.
+We introduced the world to flat whites and latte art, set the trend of smashed avocado on toast and proved that brunch should be the most important meal of the day (luckily, plenty of Sydney restaurants are still offering vegan-friendly brunch takeaways right now).

 It’s safe to say our café scene is one to envy.
 The New York Times wrote about “The Art of the Australian Breakfast”, meanwhile The Guardian published a guide on “How to breakfast like an Aussie”.
 And now we’re proudly raising the bar with cafés dedicated to vegan food.